Why TherapeuticsMD Inc. [TXMD] Should Be On Your Radar Moving Forward

 TherapeuticsMD Inc. [NASDAQ:TXMD]: Analyst Rating and Earnings

-Equities traders oftentimes stay updated on what leading stock market analysts say about a potential stock purchase.
-When it comes to TherapeuticsMD Inc. [TXMD], the most recently available average analyst rating is from the quarter that ends in 12/30/2019.
+Pro stock market traders often keep their attention pointed at what top market analysts have to say regarding a potential equity investment.
+For TherapeuticsMD Inc. [TXMD] currently, the latest-available mean analyst rating is for the fiscal quarter that will end in 12/30/2019.
 On average, stock market experts give TXMD an Buy rating.
-This is compared to its latest closing price of $0.98.
+The average 12-month price forecast for this stock is $1.10, with the high estimate being $14.00, the low estimate being $2.00 and the median estimate amounting to $7.50.
+This is compared to its latest closing price of $1.08.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for TherapeuticsMD Inc. [TXMD] is sitting at 4.75.
 This is compared to 1 month ago, when its average rating was 4.75.